 \subsection{Algorithmic Framework}

-Let $\boldsymbol{x}_0, \cdots, \boldsymbol{x}_t, \boldsymbol{x}_{t+\Delta t}, \cdots, \boldsymbol{x}_1$ denote the inference process transforming the pure noise state $\boldsymbol{x}_0$ to the clean sample state $\boldsymbol{x}_1$.
-In Alg.~\ref{alg:framework}, at each step, path steering guidance uses the \texttt{BranchOut} module to propose $K$ candidate next states.
-The top candidates are then selected based on evaluations from the value function $V$ to proceed forward.
-The basic path steering guidance maintains a single path with one active sample at each step.
-However, the number of paths and active samples— the active set size $A$—can be scaled up for more efficient exploration through a tree-search mechanism.
+Let $\boldsymbol{x}_0, \cdots, \boldsymbol{x}_1$ denote the inference path from pure noise to a clean sample.
+At each step (Alg.~\ref{alg:framework}), the \texttt{BranchOut} module proposes $K$ candidate states, among which some candidates are selected into the active set.
+While the basic approach tracks a single path, the active set size $A$ can be increased to explore multiple paths via tree search.
+The selection step can be implemented as ranking candidates by their values and selecting the top, or resampling candidates with probabilities proportional to their values.
+In following sections, we will show that \ouralg with resampling enjoys theoretical guarantees, while empirically, experiments (please refer to App.~\ref{app:rank resampling}) demonstrate that selection by ranking is superior to resampling.

-In Alg.~\ref{alg:framework}, the module \texttt{BranchOut} and the value function $V$ are two key components that require careful designs, for which we will present our novel designs in the next section.
-By specifying \texttt{BranchOut} and $V$, our framework gives rise to new algorithms demonstrating superior empirical performance to the existing baselines (Section~\ref{sec:exp}).
-In addition, we will see that our framework unifies multiple existing training-free guidance methods (Section~\ref{subsec:analysis}).
+In Alg.\ref{alg:framework}, the \texttt{BranchOut} module and value function $V$ are two core components that require careful design, for which we propose novel designs in the next section.
+Those specifications of \texttt{BranchOut} and $V$ lead to new algorithms that outperform existing baselines (Sec.\ref{sec:exp}).